Tanière³: Recognition

 In 2025, the restaurant received two Michelin stars in Quebec's inaugural Michelin Guide.
 It became the only restaurant awarded two stars in the province, and the second overall in Canada after Toronto's Sushi Masaki Saito.
 The Michelin Guide described the restaurant as a "gastronomic research laboratory," emphasizing its exclusive use of locally sourced ingredients and praising the "remarkable work" of both the sommelier and mixologist in crafting wine and cocktail pairings that complement the tasting menu.

 Tanière³ was ranked #5 in the inaugural North America's 50 Best Restaurants list published in September 2025, and was also awarded the "Art of Hospitality Award" by the list for that year.
+It ranked #9 in the 2026 publication.

 Canada's 100 Best Restaurants Ranking

 The restaurant has appeared on Canada's 100 Best Restaurants ranking annually since debuting on the list in 2020.
-As of the 2025 publication, Tanière³ is ranked at #13, the highest it has ever placed.
+As of the 2026 publication, Tanière³ is ranked at #3, the highest it has ever placed.